 Here’s my roundup of the best swimsuits for Mexico, including bikinis, one-piece swimsuits, and coverups that are fun, colorful, and flattering.

-Bikinis are perfect for a beach vacation since they’re small and compact and you can easily stash them in your suitcase.
+Bikinis are perfect for a beach vacation since they’re small and compact and you can easily stash them in your suitcase along with your other clothes for Mexico.
 I’ve definitely been guilty of bringing too many swimsuits when I travel but my motto is you can never have too many bikinis!

 And the great thing about Mexico and Playa del Carmen especially is that you can definitely get away with bold colors and patterns.
 Don’t be afraid to step out in some of these Mexico bathing suits that are a little different from your normal style!

 Strapless or bandeau swimsuits are flattering and are a great option for the beach or pool so you can avoid getting tan lines.
 I especially love the tropical prints with pineapples and bright abstract patterns.